Source2018-WHUCS/vearch/engine/gamma/src/benchs/README.md

 # Benchmarks

 This README.md shows the experiments we do and the results we get.
-Here we do experiments with the modified IVFPQ model which is based on faiss.
+Here we do two series of experiments.
+First, we experiment on a single node to show the recalls of the modified IVFPQ model which is based on faiss.
+Second, we do experiments with vectorbase cluster.

 We evaluate methods with the recall at k performance measure, which is the proportion of results that contain the ground truth nearest neighbor when returning the top k candidates (for k ∈{1,10,100}).
 And we use Euclidean neighbors as ground truth.